-Here are 8 tips that will help you nail your interview.
+Here are 8 tips that will help you nail your technical interview and get a fair chance of joining the software development team of your choice.

 1. Manage your Interview Approach